Updated

 • Better customer satisfaction scores

-Common MTTR challenges and proven solutions
+Common MTTR challenges and proven fixes

 TL;DR